How does the Habitat Homeownership Program work?

 Families who are selected for our program partner with our donors and volunteers to build decent, affordable homes.
 Families work for 350 sweat equity hours on their own house or other Habitat houses in lieu of a down payment and to earn a no-interest mortgage.
 Please read more at Homeownership Program.

 How does the Weatherization and Home Repair Program work?

-Families who partner with Habitat in the Weatherization and Home Repair Program contribute hours of sweat equity and earn affordable and critical home repairs.
-Please read more at Weatherization and Home Repair Program.
+Families who partner with Habitat in the Weatherization and Home Repair Program contribute hours of sweat equity and earn low- or no-interest loans for affordable and critical home repairs.
+You can read more here.

 What is Habitat Philadelphia’s relationship to Habitat for Humanity International?